 Benefits of accepting contactless NFC payments from customers

 Any customer-facing business that processes in-person transactions would strongly benefit from accepting contactless NFC payments.
-Here are a few of these benefits:
+Here are a few benefits of an NFC payment system:

 Fast and easy

 Convenience is the top reason customers like contactless payments.
-Forty-seven percent of survey respondents said that they prefer NFC payments because they are faster and easier than using credit cards or cash.
+Forty-seven percent of survey respondents said that they prefer NFC mobile payment options because they are faster and easier than using credit cards or cash.
 Cutting down on checkout times means an overall improvement in the customer experience, for the customer who is checking out and for all the customers waiting behind them.

 Many customers strongly prefer contactless payments and choose which businesses to patronize based on who accepts them.
-The Raydiant study found that 80% of consumers used contactless payment in the previous 12 months, with 35% saying they used contactless payment almost every time they made a purchase.
+The Raydiant study found that 80% of consumers used contactless payment in the previous 12 months, with 35% saying they made a contactless transaction almost every time they made a purchase.